cdesgrange/cdesgrange.github.io/resume.md

 <h3>Education </h3>
 <strong>2021-2024: Philosophiae Doctor in Astronomy and Astrophysics</strong>

 <b>Ph.
-D. entitled 'Path forward discs and exoplanets imaging with SPHERE at VLT: Pushing the limits in its current design and with the SPHERE+ upgrade' </b> <br>
+D. on the Architecture of planetary systems by direct imaging of disks and exoplanets with the SPHERE instrument at the VLT, and in the context of the SPHERE+ upgrade. </b> <br>
 Co-supervision between the  <i>Institut de Planétologie et d'Astrophysique de Grenoble (IPAG), Grenoble, France* <i> and the  </i>Max-Planck Institute for Astronomy (MPIA), Heidelberg, Germany </i>
 <br>